 Like I mentioned earlier, the temperature doesn’t vary extremely season-to-season in Iceland, but it’s always good to know the average highs and lows for the months.
 If you’re going to be visiting Iceland in late autumn and winter, don’t expect the temperatures to reach much higher than about 5°C (41ºF) and that’s only if you’re incredibly fortunate.
 The lows during these months can drop as low as -3ºC (27ºF) and that is not factoring the freezing wind-chill factor.

-If you’re wondering what to wear in Iceland in November, December, January, and February, the best piece of clothing you can bring is a good, sturdy wind-proof and waterproof jacket (click here for a men’s option).
+If you’re wondering what to wear in Iceland in November, December, January, and February, the best piece of clothing you can bring is a good, sturdy wind-proof and waterproof jacket (click here for a men’s option or browse on REI).
 The other piece of advice I can give is to make sure you pack a number of lighter tops and leggings that you can layer under your clothes.
 Layers will keep you a lot warmer than just one heavy coat as they create friction.

 Make sure that you bring a couple of pairs of light-weight thermal underwear (for a men’s version, click here) to wear underneath all of your clothes.
 Wearing two layers on your legs and as many as are comfortable on your body will keep you as warm as possible.

 Sturdy, waterproof boots are also essential to wear in Iceland, as it rains and snows frequently during these months.
 There is nothing that could take away from the experience of seeing the natural beauty of Iceland more than cold, wet feet.
-These boots are a great option (men, click here).
+These boots are a great option (click here for men’s or browse on REI).

 What To Wear In Iceland In April, May, June, July, August, September, and October